Mainv4/aggregation_md/README.md

                         The type of the wanted atoms: "type A" "type B" "type C", ...
   -e EPSILON [EPSILON ...], --epsilon EPSILON [EPSILON ...]
-                        Distance between atoms to be considered as a pair: epsilon_AC psilon_BC
+                        Distance between atoms to be considered as a pair (beware of the order) : epsilon_AA, epsilon_BB, ..., espilon_ZZ, epsilon_AB, epsilon_AC, ..., epsilon_YZ
   -tr TRAJ_FILE, --traj-file TRAJ_FILE
                         Trajectory file or distribution file -to TOP_FILE, --top-file TOP_FILE